IntegratePress/WordPress-Plugins-UI/README.md

 # WordPress Plugins UI

-Add a WordPress plugins interface to IntegratePress.
+Add a WordPress plugins interface to your website management system.